-- how serious the surgery is; - how quickly you recover; - · whether or not your work is physical; and - whether you need any extra treatment after surgery.
+- How serious the surgery is.

+- How quickly you recover.

+- Whether or not your work is physical.

+- Whether you need any extra treatment after surgery.

-Most people will not be fully back to work for 10-14 days.
-If you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave, please ask us.
+Most people will not be fully back to work for 3-4 weeks.
+Please ask us if you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave.